dchristian3188/dchristian3188.github.io/_posts/2017-04-17-Working with Plaster.md

 Since we chose to include pester tests, this test folder and and test.ps1 file were also created.
 ![_config.yml]({{ site.baseurl }}/images/plaster/MyFirstModule.Test.Ps1.png)

-# Creating our own Plaster template
+# Creating our own Plaster templates
 Ok thats not too bad, but this isn't exactly what I use.
-How can we change customize it to get what we want?
+How can we customize Plaster to get what we want?
 Lets take a look at ```New-PlasterManifest```
 ![_config.yml]({{ site.baseurl }}/images/plaster/New-PlasterSyntax.png)

 ## Examining a manifest and its schema